My LINK in the Blog Chain

 THE BLOG CHAIN is comprised of a group of fiction writers from Query Tracker and Rally Storm.
 We thought it would be fun and insightful to acquire differing ideas and opinions on a particular writing topic.

 So, we work through the chain posting one-by-one with the same general focus, and then, we repeat the process with a new topic for discussion.
-Check out the previous post at Sandra’s blog and the next post will be published at Elana’s blog within the next couple of days.
-If you would like to read this topic from the beginning, please see Kate’s blog.
+Christine Fonseca, has posted before me and Elana Johnson, will be posting after me.
+If you’d like to read the chain from the beginning, start at the Jessica’s blog..

 All Blog Chain members are listed in the sidebar to the right.

-My previous Link in the Blog Chain was on the topic of Quirks.
+My previous Link in the Blog Chain was on the topic of Marketing.

 This Round’s Topic is: